unicef/publicgoods-toolkit/procurement.md

   for iterative process and lightweight changes that do not require giving up other features and milestones.

-In talking to open source software development vendors, it is clear that there are many capable firms that would provide excellent service to government agencies.
+In talking to open-source software development vendors, it is clear that there are many capable firms that would provide excellent service to government agencies.
 Too many of these firms avoid responding to RFPs because they cannot navigate the process.
-Agencies can procure from experienced open source vendors by leading more of these vendors into the government services space and fostering competition in FOSS service delivery.
+Agencies can procure from experienced open-source vendors by leading more of these vendors into the government services space and fostering competition in FOSS service delivery.